 While this recipe is delicious served on its own, here are a few ideas of what you could serve with it:

 - Rice.
-A side of brown, white, or cauliflower rice would be delicious with this stir fry.
+A side of brown rice (Instant Pot Brown Rice is an easy way to cook it), white, or Cauliflower Fried Rice would be delicious with this stir fry.

 - Noodles.
 Try it with brown rice noodles for a tasty, filling meal.

 - Veggies.
-Take your vegetable servings up a notch with a side of Roasted Frozen Broccoli.
+Take your vegetable servings up a notch with a side of Roasted Frozen Broccoli or Roasted Cauliflower.

 Recommended Tools to Make Cabbage Stir Fry